 The film did change Gregor up, understandably, for the film.
 Instead of a Russian gangster, Karnes’s backstory is blended in by making Gregor a descendant of the ancient King Ahk-Ton and native to Kahndaq, integrating him more into the film’s narrative and its centering on the nation and its history.
 Also, since the Seven Deadly Sins of Man were already used in Shazam, they returned to Sabbac’s demon roots.

 That’s all the info we have regarding who is Sabbac in Black Adam.
 Check out our other Black Adam content such as what you should watch before seeing Black Adam, a guide to what Eternium is, and the fallout after the Black Adam end credit scene was leaked.

-- What Is Eternium in Black Adam?
-Explained
+- Is Shazam the Same As Black Adam?
+DCU Connection Explained